Types of Spinal Stenosis

 Lumbar spinal stenosis may also result from spondylolisthesis, or slippage of vertebrae against other vertebrae.
 As the vertebral foramina narrows and spinal cord nerves suffer pressure from being compressed and restricted, lumbar spinal stenosis symptoms emerge and gradually worsen unless spine surgery, is performed to remove pressure on nerves.

 Delaying treatment for lumbar spinal stenosis will result in worsening symptoms and possible urinary incontinence or loss of normal bowel functioning.
-Although traditional treatments may reduce pain temporarily, lumbar spine surgery is typically recommended to more permanently eliminate .
+Although traditional treatments may reduce pain temporarily, lumbar spinal stenosis surgery is typically recommended to more permanently eliminate spinal stenosis symptoms.

 Thoracic spinal stenosis occurs in the middle portion of the spine caused by a narrowing of the spinal canal in the thoracic region of the back, often limiting a patient’s ability to move laterally or rotate.